 When a glimpse of sun appears in Scotland you have to head to the beach.
-My boyfriend and I love driving to North Berwick because it’s such a pretty town, with lots of yummy food options.
+North Berwick is such a pretty town, with lots of yummy food options.
 On this visit, we decided to try the Lobster Shack, but we arrived late in the afternoon on a windy day, which meant the shack was about to close.
 However, we found the Rocketeer, which is owned by the same people as the Lobster Shack and is only a stone’s throw away.

 We settled in to a table for 2 and quickly got to ordering a selection from the menu.
 We decided to share the mussels, fish and lobster with chips.
 Everything came at once, which I loved because it meant we could feast on all dishes without having to wait.
 I thoroughly enjoyed everything we ate and I washed it down with a pint of Rocketeer lager – very refreshing!
 The setting is lovely and it’s a peaceful spot to sample some Scottish seafood in a quaint seaside town.

 Everyone knows how much I love brunch and after visiting The Pantry earlier this month I can safely say this is one of my favourites.
 I’ll get the negatives out of the way and say that the service was a huge disappointment from start to finish; after asking for our bill we saw our server leave the building eating a meal and once again I had to go inside to ask for something.
 Anyway, it was another lovely day in Edinburgh, so 2 friends and I found a table outside.